Nai1a1/Notes-Application/README.md

 # Overview

 The Note Application is designed to help you capture and organize your thoughts seamlessly.
-Whether you're jotting down quick notes or managing your to-do list.
+Whether you're taking quick notes or managing your to-do list.
 You can access them from any device securely in the cloud.

 Signup Screen